American, Southwest signal solid demand ahead of earnings

 Demand “is as strong as ever,” said Bob McAdoo, an airline analyst with investment bank Imperial Capital, who said American gave a stronger-than-expected outlook and that Southwest revenue results were up “meaningfully.”

-Recent profit warnings from European airlines such as Air France-KLM (AIRF.PA) and Lufthansa (LHAG.DE) had raised concern about demand trends, pummeling share prices.
+Recent profit warnings from European airlines such as Air France-KLM and Lufthansa had raised concern about demand trends, pummeling share prices.

 McAdoo said the European carriers faced issues that did not affect U.S. airlines as much, such as heavier competition from low-cost rivals.